zsharadze/ReactJSNetCoreProductsCrudApp/README.md

-# ReactJSNetCoreProductsCrudApp
-This is ReactJS and ASP.Net Core 7 Web Api products Crud example project.
+# ReactJS and AspNetCore Products Crud App

-# ReactJS ASPNetCore DDD Example
 This is ReactJS and ASP.Net Core 7 Web Api products Crud example project.

 ## Features